Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

-As a final remark, it should be noted that the phenomenology of oscillations induced by \n-\n\ scattering is still in the phase of initial exploration, and therefore the results in Table \ref{probtable} may change as studies progress.
-For example, recently it has been understood that multiple spectral swaps due to \n-\n\ scattering can occur \cite{Dasgupta:2009mg}.
-One should also consider that $p$ and $\bar p$ change over the duration of a \n\ burst due to the time evolution of the \n\ spectra and luminosities (which affect the \n-\n\ refraction effects) and to shockwave-modulated oscillations \cite{Ando:2002zj,Galais:2009wi}.
+As a cautionary remark, it should be noted that the phenomenology of oscillations induced by \n-\n\ scattering is still in the phase of initial exploration, and therefore the results in Table \ref{probtable} may change as studies progress.
+For example, recently it has been understood that multiple spectral swaps due to \n-\n\ scattering can occur \cite{Dasgupta:2009mg}, and that a richer pattern of spectral splits may emerge from including the effect of the so called \n\ ``halo" \cite{Cherry:2012zw,Sarikas:2012vb,Cherry:2013mv} ,and the breaking of the azimuthal asymmetry of the collective oscillations \cite{Raffelt:2013rqa,Mirizzi:2013rla,Mirizzi:2013wda}.
 Therefore the expressions in Table \ref{probtable} may not be entirely applicable to the \df.
-Variations between individual \sne\ (e.g., in the matter density profile, see \textcite{Nakazato:2008vj}) may further complicate the description of conversion effects for the \df.
+Variations between individual \sne\ (e.g., in the matter density profile, see \cite{Nakazato:2008vj}) may further complicate the description of conversion effects for the \df.
 In view of these uncertainties, it is adequate and convenient -- for the sake of generality -- to describe the effects of oscillations on the \df\ in terms of $p$ and $\bar p$ intended as averaged over time and over the \sn\ population.
-I neglect their energy dependence for the reasons discussed so far, and vary them in the numerical intervals (\ref{rangesprob}), which are guaranteed to be valid by the adiabaticity of the lower density resonance and in the absence of turbulence (see e.g. \textcite{Kneller:2010sc}).
+I neglect their energy dependence for the reasons discussed so far, and vary them in the numerical intervals (\ref{rangesprob}), which are guaranteed to be valid under the sole conditions of adiabaticity of the lower density resonance and absence of turbulence (see e.g. \cite{Kneller:2010sc}).